 In the restaurant business, you need more than good food to stay competitive.
 By focusing on building a strong brand, you can set yourself apart from the competition.
-Whether you’re a new restaurant building a brand from the ground up, or an established operation looking for a refresh, it’s critical to share your unique story and company values and let them guide your brand identity.
-As you are building brand awareness for your restaurant, allow this simple question to guide you: Why should people go to your restaurant over others?
+Whether you're a new restaurant building a brand from the ground up, or an established operation looking for a refresh, it's critical to share your unique story and company values and let them guide your brand identity.

 Restaurant Branding: The Basics

 Develop an actionable restaurant awareness strategy to help boost your reputation among new customers while staying connected to your regulars.

 Your mission statement and value proposition are the backbones of your brand, which is why it should be thoughtfully reflected in everything you do at your restaurant.
 The values of a restaurant are important to consumers.
 According to the Consumer Technographics Data report from Forbes, "nearly 7 in 10 U.S. millennials actively consider company values when making a purchase."
 Some of these millennial values are related to sustainability and responsibly sourced ingredients.
 As a result, many popular restaurant brands play up the use of sustainable or farm-to-table ingredients in their fast-casual menus.
 Millennials are willing to pay more for sustainably sourced food if they trust the brand's values.
 Sustainability will undoubtedly be important to Millennials as well as Generation Z consumers for the foreseeable future.